Menu Close

 The culture trap

 While this serves to remind us that morning tea is provided at this event, it’s also worth unpicking on its own merits.
-What is culture, and why is it eating strategy at 7:30am?
+What is culture, and why is it eating strategy at 7.30am?

 There was a big movement in teaching a few years ago, called the Choice Theory.
 The essential gist was that you, as a teacher, weren’t putting students on detention; they were putting themselves on detention because of their choices.
 You’d tell them the consequences – good and bad – of their behaviour, then they would make a decision to follow a certain path.

 Stewardship is a similar concept, applied to management in the workplace.
-At base, you have to think of your people as trustworthy and pro-organisation.
+At base, you have to think of your people as trustworthy and pro-organization.
 Give them a task and the tools to accomplish it, and they’re intrinsically motivated to do so.

 Where does culture fit in?
 The first thing to understand is that there’s no such thing as a culture-neutral environment that involves humans.
 We can’t help it.
 We’re creatures of culture, and if you’re not stewarding yours, it’s growing wild.
-It’s an idea-virus, infecting and influencing how things operate in your workspace.
+It’s an idea-virus infecting and influencing how things operate in your workspace.

 But, as a leader, you can’t impose a culture – you can try, but it’s more than likely that your people will rebel against it.
 This is why no-one but the HR mavens enjoys those enforced-fun, getting-to-know-you sessions.